dbak5/CybesecurityResourcesTools/1BeginnersStartHere.md

 ### Women in Cybersecurity

-Women are still a minority, although that it slowly changing.\
+Women are still a minority, although that is slowly changing.\
-Many organisations have managed to find a good balance of gender diversity and some are still working on it.
+Many organisations have managed to find a balance in gender diversity, however I have heard stories of 'being the only woman in the room'.
+Many organisations are still working on gender diversity.
 The good news for women is that you are sought after! \
-However, I have heard stories of 'being the only woman in the room'.
-Be resilient and tenacious.

 ### Neurodiversity in Cybersecurity